a1t20v21/nginx/README.md

 kitchen converge && kitchen verify
 ```

 The above command launches docker containers to run the tests.
-Always run `kitchen destroy all` to delete all the docker containers after running the tests.
+Run `kitchen destroy all` to delete all the docker containers after running the tests.